MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

         CMD:SEND_UART=wifi MY_SSID,MY_PSWD,4
         ```

-15. Type the `reset` command on the serial terminal CLI.
+15. [WFI32-IoT only - WFI32 Curiosity users can skip this step] Type the `reset` command on the serial terminal CLI.
 Within a few seconds, you should see the Blue LED on the WFI32-IoT Development Board stay constantly on - signifying that the board has successfuly connected to your Wi-Fi network using the settings stored in the `WIFI.CFG` file

-    NOTE: Do not proceed until the WFI32-IoT Development Board has established a successful connection to your Wi-Fi network - the Blue LED needs to be always on!
+    NOTE: Do not proceed until the WFI32 Development Board has established a successful connection to your Wi-Fi network - the Blue LED needs to be always on!

 ## Confirm Access to the Root CA, Signer CA, and Device Certificates